single bottom, Diamond & CBN Usage Principals

 The desired surface finish is a critical factor in coolant selection, as the quality of the coolant impacts the final appearance and quality of the processed material.

-• High-Quality Finish: For applications requiring a high-quality finish, such as optics or precision engineering, oil-based or semi-synthetic coolants are often preferred.
+• check icon High-Quality Finish: For applications requiring a high-quality finish, such as optics or precision engineering, oil-based or semi-synthetic coolants are often preferred.
 These coolants provide superior lubrication, reducing friction and producing a smooth, polished surface.

-• General Purpose Finish: For general-purpose applications where surface finish is not a primary concern, water-based coolants are often sufficient.
+• check icon General Purpose Finish: For general-purpose applications where surface finish is not a primary concern, water-based coolants are often sufficient.
 These coolants offer effective cooling and lubrication for standard cutting and grinding operations.

 Environmental Impact